LizzWebb/OSE-FSCI396/README.md

 5. FSCI396_Regression

 Note the below notebooks are only necessary for students interested:
-FSCI396_SurveyValidation
+- FSCI396_SurveyValidation
-FSCI396_StructuralEquationModelling
+- FSCI396_StructuralEquationModelling

-Soon to be uploaded for interest:
-FSCI396_PartialCorrelations
+- FSCI396_PartialCorrelations